userbradley/documentation.breadnet.co.uk/docs/cloud/fly/fly-ci.md

 As this is a _home lab_ and is not really production, we can use `master` and `latest` for version pinning.

-In CI we are doing the below:
+In CI, we are doing the below:

 * Set the API key globally on the pipeline
 * Build a docker image based on what branch the commit is to